Azure/terraform-azure-modules/codex/example_code.md

 Every module should contain an `examples` folder.

-Every `examples` folder should contain at least one sub folder(the suggested names are `startup` or `complete`), it will contain the most commonly seen use case(some `variable`s are mutex, so it could be impossible to use all of them at the same time).
+Every `examples` folder should contain at least one sub folder(the suggested names are `startup` or `complete`), it will contain the most commonly seen use case(some `variable`s are conflicted with each other, so it could be impossible to use all of them at the same time).

 Some other folders containing example code are also welcomed.
 The name should reflect the use case.
 For example in AKS module, a folder called `aci` demonstrated how to create an AKS cluster with `aci` enabled.